Words and terms used in the world of From The Waters.

 The northern district of Aelin City.

-The note is the official currency of Kahpheen.
+The Kahpheenese Note is the official currency of Kahpheen.
 It is subdivided into beines.
 The currency symbol is N for example: N25.00.
 In Kahpheen only physical currency is used.

 Noun.
 Plural nouk-tryxs.
-Striker term, colloquially known as a Teacher.
+A Striker term, colloquially known as a Teacher.

 The capital city of Nukerpose.